Cbd shows some potential in treatment of neurological decline & seizures

 As the U.S. and other countries relax their laws to allow for medical cannabis use, many patients are turning to CBD.
 That willingness is based on historical and limited preclinical and clinical evidence of the benefits of CBD.

-CBD benefits for dementia.
+CBD and dementia.

-Researchers at the Salk Institute found in a 2017 study that cannabinoids such as CBD could potentially work to remove or reverse dementia from, and increase connections between, brain cells.
+Researchers at the Salk Institute found in a 2017 study that cannabinoids such as CBD may potentially work to remove or reverse dementia from, and increase connections between, brain cells.
 Other labs have validated the results.
 As yet, the U.S. Food and Drug Administration has not approved a CBD drug for dementia treatment.

-How CBD can help treat Alzheimer’s Disease
+CBD and Alzheimer’s Disease

 Inflammation increases the impact of Alzheimer’s.
 The brain’s inflammatory response triggers when immune cells in the brain can’t clear disorienting blockages.
 As the inflammation builds in the brain, oxidation increases at the cellular level, resulting in deterioration and memory loss.